What Is a Bedroom Community? The Ins and Outs of These Sleepy Towns

 The description of a bedroom community can be easily confused with that of a suburb, but they are actually quite different.

 Bedroom communities, on the other hand, tend to be clearly separate from the city and its suburbs.
-And there may even be undeveloped areas in the space between them.
+And there may even be undeveloped areas between them.

-Bedroom communities are generally composed of areas that are privately owned and developed and overwhelmingly residential.
+Bedroom communities are generally composed of privately owned and developed areas that are overwhelmingly residential.
 Planned neighborhoods and gated communities are likely to be the predominant real estate.
 Many of these areas can come with a homeowners association and community amenities, like a pool, gym, or play area.

-As bedroom communities grow, however, many homeowners will begin to shift their business closer to home, bringing their shops and services to the community.
-Weaver says that “typically these homeowners in these areas bring their businesses with them and want to be set up fairly close to their house.”
+As bedroom communities grow, however, many homeowners will begin to shift their businesses closer to home, bringing their shops and services to the community.
+In fact, they set up stores near their houses.
 It’s not uncommon to see a Walmart or a Starbucks pop up, either.
 These conveniences, while … convenient, can begin to shift the area from a bedroom community to more of a suburb or city in its own right.
 Because of this, the line between bedroom community and suburb is frequently blurred.

 Benefits of a bedroom community